AN INDIVIDUAL ANGLE

 being just a COG in a big machine ?

-Check-In gives each member a minute or two to tell the team anything they feel like mentioning.
-It may be trivial (I saw some-thing funny on my way here) or I have some problem on my mind, Everyone gets a turn.
+CHECK-IN is the way some work groups begin their time together.
+Other groups go straight to work but Check-In gives each member a minute or so to tell the team anything they feel like mentioning.
+It may be trivial ("I saw something funny on my way here") or "I have this problem on my mind", Everyone gets a turn.

 This way we acknowledge and affirm each other, simply.
 We are not mere cogs.
 Although we are here to work for the ORG, still we are people, humans, with our own individuality.
 Even if I don't like you, I don't turn my back on you.
 No-one should feel invisible.